 Situated in the southern most state of India, Tamil Nadu shares its borders with the states of Kerala, Karnataka, and Andhra Pradesh.
 A land of exhilarating and breathtaking beauty, Tamil Nadu has a distinct place in India.
 The state is home to great historical heritage and tradition.
 Tamil Nadu culture is super rich and truly vibrant, hence the state is frequently visited by travellers and history enthusiasts from all parts of the world.
 The people of the state give immense importance to their culture and traditions, and this is evident from their daily life.

 Kanyakumari, the southern tip of India, is a marvel in itself, the fascinating and mesmerizing beauty of the place is beyond description, and is also one of the places frequented by tourists.
-Tamil Nadu is heir to an ancient history spanning two thousand years.
+Tamil Nadu is home to an ancient history spanning over two thousand years.
 Throughout its history, the state has been under the rule of different dynasties, such as the Pallava Dynasty, The Pandya Dynasty, the Chola Dynasty, and the Chera Dynasty.
 The state’s vast and rich heritage can be observed in the historically relevant and culturally rich monuments that adorn the state.

 Language in Tamil Nadu